-The Board proceeded with the renovation and expansion of the existing Robindale Wastewater Treatment Plant to meet current needs and facilitate population growth projections that will provide a maximum of 14.5 MGD 30-day average daily flow upon completion of the improvements.
-The current plant average discharge of Ammonia-Nitrogen was about 14 mg/L. TCEQ imposed an Ammonia-Nitrogen effluent limit that the existing Robindale WWTP was not originally designed to treat.
-The new design and construction will meet and exceed the daily average discharge limitation of 4 mg/L for Ammonia-Nitrogen.
+The Board proceeded with the renovation and expansion of the existing Robindale Wastewater Treatment Plant to meet current needs and facilitate population growth projections to provide a maximum of 14.5 MGD 30-day average daily flow.
+Prior to the expansion, the plant average discharge of Ammonia-Nitrogen was about 14 mg/L. TCEQ imposed an Ammonia-Nitrogen effluent limit that the existing Robindale WWTP was not originally designed to treat.
+The expansion project was designed to meet and exceed the daily average discharge limitation of 4 mg/L for Ammonia-Nitrogen.
 The draft discharge permit required the Board to obtain plan and specifications approval for TCEQ no later than April 2012.
 The Board approved a "notice to proceed" for the construction phase in July 2012 and the Design Builder achieved final completion in July 2014.